vossstef/tang_nano_20k_c64/INSTALLATION_WINDOWS.md

 Copy a *.D64 Disk image to your sdcard and rename it to disk8.d64 as default c1541 boot image.
 Copy a *.CRT ROM image to your sdcard and rename it to c64crt.crt as default Cartridge boot image.
 Copy a *.PRG BASIC file to your sdcard and rename it to c64prg.prg as default Program boot image.
+Copy a *.TAP Type image to your sdcard and rename it to c64tap.tap as default tape boot image.
 Copy a 8k Byte C64 Kernal ROM file *.BIN to your sdcard and rename it to c64kernal.bin as default Kernal boot image.

 That´s it for now.
 Have fun using the C64Nano